Dylan-Ay/Portofolio-Personnel/README.md

 ## The Project

 Personnal Portfolio created a few years ago.
 Last update : September 2025<br><br>
-On this portfolio you will find many informations about who I am, how and why I started to develop applications, my personnal projects etcetera.
+On this portfolio you will find many informations about who I am, how and why I started to develop applications, my personnal projects and what stacks I have been using for now.
 Enjoy !

 **Stacks used :**
 - PHP 8